MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/train/custom-classifier.md

 ### Incremental training

 With custom models, you need to maintain access to the training dataset to update your classifier with new samples for an existing class, or add new classes.
 Classifier models now support incremental training where you can reference an existing classifier and append new samples for an existing class or add new classes with samples.
 Incremental training enables scenarios where data retention is a challenge and the classifier needs to be updated to align with changing business needs.
-Incremental training is supported with models trained with API version `2024-02-29-preview` and later.
+Incremental training is supported with models trained with API version `v4.0 2024-11-30 (GA)`.

 > [!IMPORTANT]
 >
 > Incremental training is only supported with models trained with the same API version.
 If you are trying to extend a model, use the API version the original model was trained with to extend the model.
-Incremental training is only supported with API version **2024-07-31-preview** or later.
+Incremental training is only supported with API version **v4.0 2024-11-30 (GA)** or later.

 Incremental training requires that you provide the original model ID as the `baseClassifierId`.
 See [incremental training](../concept/incremental-classifier.md) to learn more about how to use incremental training.